 Pros:

-- Durability: Metal cribs are the obvious choice in matters of durability.
-They are designed to be used for many years and multiple children can use them.
+- Durability: They are designed to be used for many years and multiple children can use them.
 The same crib used by the firstborn child can be used by the second and even the thirdborn.
 This helps parents save costs.

 Cons: